Sparados API Documentation

 This endpoint returns sensitive card data, including PAN and CVV, in encrypted form.

-The {id} parameter is the cardId received from the POST /secure/cards/
+The {id} parameter is the cardId returned by POST /secure/cards/

 Encryption